 First, let’s go over some of the most important terminology in Scouting (I’ve cut out a few terms so only the most vital are listed here).
 If you’re planning on joining a troop, you should definitely be aware of the following terms:

-- Scout/scout: “Scouts” with a capital “S” is commonly used to refer to the Scouting program itself.
-On the other hand, lowercase “scout(s)” is used to refer to youth members.
+- Scout “Scouts” is commonly used to refer to the Scouting program itself.
+Note that “Scout(s)” is also used when referring to youth members.

 - Boy Scouts Of America (BSA): This is the name of the overarching organization that offers various Scouting programs like Scouts BSA, Cub Scouting, Venturing, and more.
 Also called BSA Nationals.

-- Eagle Scout: The highest rank a scout can achieve.
+- Eagle Scout: The highest rank a Scout can achieve.
 The Eagle rank takes at least 2 years to earn (typically 4+) and is known to be very prestigious, even outside the immediate Scouting community.
-Fewer than 5% of scouts reach Eagle.
+Fewer than 10% of Scouts reach Eagle.

 What is the Purpose of Scouting?

 The BSA is the organization that runs the entire Scouting Program within the United States.
 However, Scouting exists all around the world, with established programs in 216 countries!
 So, you might be wondering, with it being so widespread, what’s the point of the BSA and Scouting Program?

 To put it simply, a Scouting Program is the assortment of events and activities that the youth members of Scouts BSA plan and participate in.
 The end goal of the Scouting Program is to prepare Scouts to be moral and capable leaders, community members, and citizens in their adult lives.

 However, every troop’s Scouting Program is different.
 While all troops follow the guidance of the BSA, each troop’s program is ultimately determined by its Scouts and Scout leaders.
 In that way, Scouting Programs are pretty democratic!